DarekMazur/air_condition/README.md

 ## 💨 About app

 SmoggyFoggy is showing data abut air quality in Poland.
 Data is based on Polish GIOS (Główny Inspektorat Ochrony Środowiska - Chief Inspectorate of Environmental Protection) measurement stations.
-Data can be displayed based on device localisation or manual choosen
+Data can be displayed based on device localisation or manual choosen.
+Application support English, Polish and Russian.

 ## 🚀 Quick start